Bucket List: What are the Top Tourist Attractions in Alicante, Spain?

 Casa Alberola Alicante, Curio Collection by Hilton – In a neoclassical building near the Port of Alicante on the Mediterranean Sea, this chic hotel is a 12-minute walk from Alacant Terminal train station 3 km from the hilltop Santa Bárbara Castle, which dates from the 9th century.
 Tourist attractions like Postiguet Beach are just 15 minutes away by foot.

 Meliá Alicante – With Overlooking view of Playa del Postiguet Beach, this 5-star hotel is a 14-minute walk from the Mercado tram stop and 2.2 km from the 9th-century Santa Bárbara Castle.

 Searching for the best Alicante hotels, resorts, and affordable flights in the nearby Cities?
 Check out our list of affordable Alicante hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.

 Alicante Travel and Tour Packages

 To help you plan out your visit to Alicante, we listed places to visit and things to do in this city.
-We also listed some of the best Alicante travel and tour packages, as well as excellent flight deals and accommodation.
+We also listed some of the best Alicante travel and tour packages, excellent flight deals, and accommodation.